 4. the activity is necessary to respond to an imminent threat to life or safety and the access is limited to that purpose;

-5. the activity is necessary to comply with federal or state law, including but not limited to Minnesota Statutes section 121A.031; or
+5. the activity is necessary to comply with federal or state law, including but not limited to Minnesota Statutes, section 121A.031; or

 6. the activity is necessary to participate in federal or state funding programs, including but not limited to the E-Rate program.